 Knitty Gritty Loopy workshop at Carriageworks, teaching and skill sharing.

-Series of public workshops and exhibition at the Sydney Opera House for 350 in 2009.
+Series of public workshops and exhibition at the Sydney Opera House for 350.

 DESIGN EMERGENCY.
 VIVID AND OBJECT GALLERY 2012